jMetal/jMetalPy/README.md

 ```

 ## Usage
-Examples of configuring and running all the included algorithms are located [in the docs](https://jmetalpy.readthedocs.io/en/latest/examples.html).
+Examples of configuring and running all the included algorithms are located [in the `examples` folder](examples).

 ## Features
 The current release of jMetalPy (v0.9.0) contains the following components: